adtork/Jeremy-Azure-lab/VWAN/readme.md

 ## VWAN Lab
 This lab guide illustrates how to build a basic VWAN infrastructure including simulated on prem sites (no hardware needed).
 This is for testing purposes only and should not be considered production configurations.
 The lab builds two "on prem" VNETs allowing you to simulate your infrastructure.
 The two on prem sites connect to 2 different VWAN hubs via an IPSEC/IKEv2 tunnel based on their geo that are also connected to 2 VNETs.
 At the end of the lab, the two on prem sites will be able to talk to the VNETs as well as each other through the tunnel.
 All configs are done in Azure CLI or Cisco CLI (minus determining VWAN Public IPs (PIP) or BGP peer info) so you can easily change them as needed to match your environment.

-Notes:
-- Please ensure you are using the latest version of Azure CLI.
-You can view the extensions by running "az extension list-available --output table".
-Install the extension "az extension add --name virtual-wan".
-If it says there's an update available for the extension, use "az extension update --name virtual-wan".

-- All VM have Internet access, username/passwords are azureuser/Msft123Msft123 -No NSGs are used

-- When deleting the lab, make sure to gracefully delete VWAN components (connections, sites, vwan hub) and not the entire VWAN resource group.
-The other resource groups can be completely deleted.

-- VWAN is in ASN 65515, DC1 is ASN 65001, DC2 is ASN 65002.
-You will see ASN 65520 for interhub AS path.

-- The VPN GWs take 30-45 minutes to provision.
-Please make sure they are done provisioning before moving further in the lab.
-This is called out again later in the lab as well as how to verify
+All test VMs use serial console to connect.

 **VWAN Topology**
 ![alt text](https://github.com/jwrightazure/lab/blob/master/images/vwan%20topo.png)

-**You may have to accept the NVA agreement if you've never deployed this image before.
-You can do that by accepting the agreement when deploying the NVA through the portal and then deleting the NVA.
-You can also do this via CLI.
-Example:**
+**#Accept user agreement for CSR.
+The CSR is used in the simulated on prem VNET and will have a S2S tunnel to the VPNGW**
 <pre lang="...">
-Get-AzureRmMarketplaceTerms -Publisher "Cisco" -Product "cisco-csr-1000v" -Name "16_10-byol" Get-AzureRmMarketplaceTerms -Publisher "Cisco" -Product "cisco-csr-1000v" -Name "16_10-byol" | Set-AzureRmMarketplaceTerms -Accept
+az vm image terms accept --urn cisco:cisco-csr-1000v:17_03_07-byol:latest
 </pre>

 **Create the VWAN hub that allows on prem to on prem to hairpin through the tunnel.
 The address space used should not overlap.
 VWAN deploys 2 "appliances" as well as a number of underlying components.
 We're starting here as the last command in this section can take 30+ minutes to deploy.
 By specifying "--no-wait", you can move on to other steps while this section of VWAN continues to deploy in the background.**
 <pre lang="...">
-az group create --name VWAN --location eastus2 az network vwan create --name VWAN --resource-group VWAN --branch-to-branch-traffic true --location eastus2 --vnet-to-vnet-traffic true az network vhub create --address-prefix 192.168.0.0/24 --name VWANEAST --resource-group VWAN --vwan VWAN --location eastus2 --sku basic az network vpn-gateway create --name VWANEAST --resource-group VWAN --vhub VWANEAST --location eastus2 --no-wait az network vhub create --address-prefix 192.168.1.0/24 --name VWANWEST --resource-group VWAN --vwan VWAN --location westus2 --sku basic
+az group create --name VWAN --location eastus2 az network vwan create --name VWAN --resource-group VWAN --branch-to-branch-traffic true --location eastus2 az network vhub create --address-prefix 192.168.0.0/24 --name VWANEAST --resource-group VWAN --vwan VWAN --location eastus2 --sku basic az network vpn-gateway create --name VWANEAST --resource-group VWAN --vhub VWANEAST --location eastus2 --no-wait az network vhub create --address-prefix 192.168.1.0/24 --name VWANWEST --resource-group VWAN --vwan VWAN --location westus2 --sku basic